 About Meyer Foundation

-Established in 1944 by Agnes E. Meyer, an author, and social activist, and Eugene Meyer, an owner and publisher of The Washington Post, the Meyer Foundation is one of the Greater Washington area’s largest and oldest locally focused philanthropies, typically awarding between $7 and $8 million in total grants annually.
-The Foundation envisions a just, connected, and inclusive region in which systemic racism and its consequences no longer exist.
+Established in 1944 by Agnes E. Meyer, an author, and social activist, and Eugene Meyer, an owner and publisher of The Washington Post, the Meyer Foundation is one of the Greater Washington Area’s largest and oldest locally focused philanthropies, typically awarding between $7 and $8 million in total grants annually.
+The Foundation also drives the Fund for Black-led Change, a five-year, $20 million initiative to strengthen the infrastructure of Black-led movements building power to change communities and the region.
+The Foundation envisions a just, connected, and inclusive region where systemic racism and its consequences no longer exist.
 To achieve this vision, we focus our voice and resources toward supporting our grantee partners in their work to address the root causes of inequity and the conditions that hold those inequities in place.
-Additionally, we support our grantee partners capacity-building opportunities, act as a convener around pressing issues affecting our communities and promote collaborative action to help create a Greater Washington where everyone belongs and thrives.
+Additionally, we support our grantee partners' capacity-building opportunities, act as a convener around pressing issues affecting our communities and promote collaborative action to help create a Greater Washington where everyone belongs and thrives.

 Learn more about the Meyer Foundation.